 It's possible that Jacob served during the Civil War.
 In 2001, a visit to his grave revealed that a metallic marker, inscribed "Union Soldier," and a flag are mounted beside his marker, seen here.
 If he indeed served, his regiment is unknown, but will be researched.
 Interestingly, Jacob's grave at the Lutheran Church cemetery in New Rumley spells the family name "MINERD."

 A series of tragedies began to run in this family in 1881.
 That year, on April 12, wife Mary Ann passed away, at age 53, of causes unknown.
-She was buried at the Lutheran Cemetery near New Rumley.
+She was lowered into eternal sleep in the sacred soil of the Lutheran Cemetery near New Rumley.
 The spelling on the family name on her marker was "MINER."

 The following year, on Nov.
 25, 1882, Jacob wed Susan Trushel ( ? - ? ), the daughter of Peter and Fannie (Little) Trushel.
 He was age 61 at the time.